TheDonSaysNah/checkhomeIP/README.md

 # CheckHomeIP

-A small and lightweight program to monitor your home IP 24/7 and send an email to yourself using SMTP.
+A small and lightweight program to monitor your home IP 24/7 and notify yourself by sending an email using SMTP or [NTFY](https://ntfy.sh).
 Useful for people who don't have DDNS and need to know if their ISP assigned IP has been changed.

 ## Getting started
 To get started, fill out `checkip.env` with the SMTP host and credentials you wish to use.
 Thats it!
 Just compile and run.